 The Norman suffix which distinguishes Ashby from other towns of the same name comes from the La Souche family, lords of the manor from about 1160.
-They built a stone hall that was extended into a castle in the 15th century by the 1st Lord Hastings.
+They built a stone hall that was extended into a castle in the 15th-c. by the 1st Lord Hastings.

-To the east of town lies the National Forest.
-A large and easily accessible recreational area of woodland, which provides a wide range of environmental and social benefits for current and future generations.
+The National Forest lies to the east of town.
+A large and easily accessible recreational area of woodland that provides a wide range of environmental and social benefits for current and future generations.

 The honey coloured stone built castle, now a forlorn ruin, has had a very turbulent past.
 During the 17th century Royalist forces were besieged there by Parliamentarian troops for over a year, which caused the majority of destruction seen here today.
 Despite its extensive damage, visitors can still climb to the top of the part ruined tower, and take-in the very impressive views across the nearby town and countryside.